minimo6caracteres/tyron/design&marketing/files/README.md

 Welcome to the **files** folder!

-In this folder, you can create files (yourFileName.md) or folders (yourFolderName/yourFileName_1.md), and work on any of the issues as a [design & marketing contributor](/community/contributors/design&marketing.md) :high_brightness:
+In this folder, you can work on any of [this issues](/community/contributors/design&marketing.md#issues) as a **design & marketing contributor** :high_brightness:
+If you're starting the development of a new issue, then you can create new files (yourFileName.md) or folders (yourFolderName/yourFileName_1.md) to have it organized.

 > Remember to [send a pull request](/CONTRIBUTING.md#pull-requests) to add your contribution to tyron's open-source repository.
 Thank you!